BHsketch/Athena/README.md

 	- Recommended: We combine all transition diagrams into one. (which is what we generally do when we manually create NFA's)
 * **The Knuth-Morris-Pratt algorithm to search for a substring:**
+* Restricting token tags to only the defined types: in the token class, we will define the 'tag' not as an int, but as an enum type 'tokenTag'.
+This enum will be defined in a Tag class somewhere, and will list out all the tokens we are allowed to have.
+In the LLVM source code, the word 'kind' is used to refer to tags (as in, what 'kind' of token this is) and the enum 'TokenKind' Does NOT directly contain a list of tokens, but rather 'populates' itself (from what I've understood) from another file TokenKinds.def (that contains a list of all tokens) using a macro 'TOK'.

 ### Symbol table: